2600hz/monster-ui/docs/internationalization.md

 ```
 var app = {
 	name: 'demoapp',
-	i18n: [ 'en-US', 'fr-FR' ],
+	i18n: {
+		'en-US': { customCss: false },
+		'fr-FR': { customCss: false }
+	},
 	/* ... */
 }
 ```

 The language file for your selected language will then automatically be merged into the app during the app initialization.
 To access it, simply call the _i18n.active()_ function, this will return you the i18n file as a JSON object.
+The selected language is a setting on the account or user.
+If the user isn't logged in, it will take the browser language of what's defined in the config.js if set.

 If you defined a variable, you will need to use the _monster.template()_ function to replace it by the value of your choice.
 The first argument for this function should be the app itself, by convention defined in a variable _self_ (see [Coding Standards](https://github.com/2600hz/monster-ui/blob/master/docs/codingStandards.md#miscellaneous)).